-I’m a PhD student at the Centre for Language and Communication Research, working on legal-lay communication in domestic abuse policing.
-My thesis centres on police-victim interactions at the scene during first response call-outs in England and Wales.
-The study draws from a relatively new policing technology, body-worn video.
+I’m an ESRC PhD student in the Centre for Language and Communication Research, working on legal-lay communication in domestic abuse policing.
+My thesis draws from body-worn video footage to examine police-victim interactions during first response call-outs to domestic incidents in England and Wales.

 I graduated from Queen’s University Belfast with a BA Honours in English in 2007 and an MA with distinction in Linguistics in 2008.
 After a hiatus from academia, during which I worked abroad in a variety of countries and industries, I graduated from Aston University in 2017 with an MSc with distinction in Forensic Linguistics.

 Institutional discourse; communication in the law; forensic linguistics; conversation analysis; linguistic ethnography.